Mongolian Revolution of 1911: Enthronement of the Bogd Khan

 On December 29, the Khutuktu was formally installed as the Bogd Khan ("Great Khan", or "Emperor") of the new Mongolian state.
 This ushered in Bogd Khan era.
 While all Barga, Dariganga, Khovd, Huvsgul region, 26 hoshuns of Ili region (Dzungarian Oirads), 24 hoshuns from Upper Mongolian 29 hoshuns, 35 hoshuns from the Inner Mongolian 49 hoshuns sent statements to support Bogd Khan's call of Mongolian reunification, in reality however, most of them were too prudent or irresolute to attempt joining the Bogd Khan regime.

 On December 5, Sando left Mongolia with Russian escort.
 Chinese authority in the rest of the country collapsed quickly after that.
 Later that month or in January 1912 (sources differ) the Military Governor of Uliastai in western Mongolia, his staff and military guards, peacefully departed under the protection of Cossack troops.

-Battles

-Battle of Khovd
+Battle

 The Deputy Military Governor of Khovd of the Qing Empire decided to resist to the Mongolian Revolution, hoping for reinforcements from Xinjiang.
 The troops came too late: the town was surrounded by Mongolian troops, and the reinforcement detachment was crushed.
 In August 1912, his stronghold was overcome by Mongolian troops, and he and his staff were escorted out of the country by Cossacks.
 After this battle, the entire Outer Mongolia was liberated from the Qing regime.

-Battle of the Five Routes

-The Bogd Khan's government promptly informed the noboles of Inner Mongolia of the declaration of independence.
-Armed uprisings also took place in some parts of Inner Mongolia.
-Under the instigation of Inner Mongolian princes, the Bogd Khan's government decided to send troops south to occupy Inner Mongolia by force.
-The Chinese government has also used force to control Inner Mongolia.
-In early 1913, the Mongolian army launched an offensive against Inner Mongolia in five directions and achieved widespread victory.
-By October 1913, the Mongolian army had basically controlled the leagues and banners in western Inner Mongolia, but at the same time began to face the situation of supply cessation in the rear.
-In late the same month, the Chinese army began to counterattack.
-The Mongolian army was no longer able to launch military operations and began to withdraw from Inner Mongolia at the end of the year.
-The main reasons for the Mongol army's defeat were the shortage of weapons and the Russian government's strong opposition to the war.